Reconstruction of network dynamics from partial observations: Introduction

-Note that we are not directly addressing many other pertinent questions about dynamical networks, for example: (1) reconstructing dynamics at other network nodes when observations of the full network have been previously made, or (2) reconstructing the network or network equations themselves from full or partial observations.
-Problem (1) is connected with Takens' theorem and its analogues, and is largely effective in the domain of low-dimensional dynamics.
-We do not make any dimensional restrictions in the current work.
+Thus we are not directly addressing many other pertinent questions about dynamical networks, for example: (1) reconstructing dynamics at other network nodes when observations of the full network have been previously made, or (2) reconstructing the network or network equations themselves from full or partial observations.
+Problem (1) is connected with Takens' theorem and its analogues, and is unlikely to be effective outside the domain of low-dimensional dynamics.
+In contrast, no dimensional restrictions are necessary in the current work.
 Problem (2) is also under intense development but is not the subject of this paper.

 We begin in Section 2 with a review of observability in the discrete linear case, presented in a way to simplify our later discussion of error magnification.
 In Section 3 we define the Observation Error Magnification Factor, and in Section 4 we present a numerical method for reconstruction for nonlinear time series.
 Section 5 contains results of applying the methods to nonlinear networks.